 I have children – 2 girls and 2 boys.
 They are my life – my inspiration!
 I also have a deep desire to help children, whether they be sick or homeless or in unhealthy and unloving families, and I have a strong desire to help parents that have been affected by the economy that has caused them to be unable to care for their loved ones.
 It’s a tall order, and there are many of those that I speak of in this situation, so I pray that the Lord blesses me with the ability to help these people… not just my own but all of God’s children, young and old.
 Finding a way to grow assets to the extent that I could help as many as possible would make me feel that I have fulfilled God’s purpose for me in this life.”

 Brian’s entry was Drew’s favorite (Drew is part of our public relations team).
 Brian’s philosophy to be lenders, not borrowers, inspired Drew:

 I am determined to provide a solid financial future for my wife and kids.
 Currently my wife is a stay at home mom and I need to make sure that we show a positive example to other young families.
 Our family motto is ‘we shall be lenders and not borrowers’ and Bank On Yourself lends itself directly to this motto.”

 Improve Your Financial Picture…

 To find out how much your financial picture could improve if you added Bank On Yourself to your financial plan, request a free Analysis.
-If you’re wondering where you’ll find the funds to start your plan, the Bank On Yourself Authorized Advisors are masters at helping people restructure their finances and free up seed money to fund a plan that will help you reach as many of your goals as possible in the shortest time possible.
+If you’re wondering where you’ll find the funds to start your plan, the Bank On Yourself Professionals are masters at helping people restructure their finances and free up seed money to fund a plan that will help you reach as many of your goals as possible in the shortest time possible.